 A bench built into the lookout offers a nice place to rest until that special moment when a playful Humpback breaches or a mother and calf send synchronised spouts into the air.

-It’s best to where joggers or hiking shoes when you visit Bouddi, as the ground is uneven in areas.
+It’s best to wear joggers or hiking shoes when you visit Bouddi, as the ground is uneven in areas.

 CRACKNECK LOOKOUT is another viewing gem that’s not only popular with surfers searching for good swell.